Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/redshift.md

 identifiers are case-insensitive and are folded to lowercase.
 To use a double quotation mark in a string, you must precede it with another double quotation mark character.

-Therefore, Hero Pixel Redshift destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.
+Therefore, HeroPixelRedshift destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names are containing special characters.